smanolloff/svg_drawer/README.md

 See the [examples](doc/examples) directory for moar

-A real-world example: At SumUp, we generate SVG receipts which we then PNG before printing [receipt](doc/examples/receipt.png) for a transaction made with SumUp card reader.
+A real-world example: at SumUp, we generate SVG receipts which we then convert to PNG before printing [receipt](doc/examples/receipt.png) for a transaction made with SumUp card reader.

 ## Contributing